 Alu’r dom is the Bengali avatar of the popular Indian dish of spicy curried potatoes, commonly known as ‘aloo dum’ or ‘dum aloo’ (Kashmiri aloo dum is perhaps its most famous variant).
 Prepared in Bengal during the winter months using the newly harvested baby potatoes or ‘notun alu’, alu’r dom is best enjoyed with luchi, koraishuti’r kochuri, polao, fried rice, or porota.
-This simple recipe is for the niramish (vegetarian) version, which, in Bengali cuisine means it makes no use of onion or garlic.
-It can, therefore, be served as bhog.
+This simple recipe is for the niramish version (without garlic or onions).

-The key to a good alu’r dom is perfectly tender and uniformly salted potatoes, because who enjoys under-seasoned spuds?
-In this recipe, the baby potatoes are twice boiled—first in heavily salted water (with skin on) and then again in the curry—for a total of nearly one hour.
+The key to a good alu’r dom is perfectly tender and uniformly salted potatoes?
+In this recipe, the baby potatoes are twice-boiled—first in heavily salted water (with skin on) and then again in the curry—for a total of nearly one hour.
 ‘Notun alu’ are notorious in that they don’t allow salt and spices to penetrate easily.
 They must, therefore, be cooked longer than one would normally cook potatoes.

 This is not a strictly traditional version of the Bengali niramish alu’r dom, but our take on this classic and well-loved recipe.
 It produces juicy alu’r dom with a rich, dry gravy, ready to be mopped up with a piece of light, fluffy luchi.